GiovanniMartins/GameOne/README.md

 -----------------------------------------
 ###HOW TO SETUP GITHUB WITH AN UNITY PROJECT
 -----------------------------------------

+(ONLY IF YOU'RE GOING TO CREATE A NEW PROJECT)

 Create a New Repository window, select the owner of the repo (this will probably just be you)